 Read the report

-Contact a Valent BioSciences public health representative.
+Contact a Valent BioSciences public health representative to learn more about our WALS℠ program scientific consulting/analysis and reporting services.
 Contact us

 More than a product – a layered strategy

 WALS is not merely a product, it’s a layered approach that utilizes cutting-edge formulation technology and a special application system to deliver the highly effective and target-specific biorational larvicide VectoBac® WDG (Bti strain AM65‐52).
-Building upon more than 20 years of research, Valent BioSciences in partnership with other public health organizations have developed the most target-specific biorational solution for controlling mosquito larvae in small, cryptic, and often numerous container habitats.
+Building upon more than 20 years of research, Valent BioSciences in partnership with other public health organizations have developed the most target-specific biorational solution for controlling mosquito larvae in difficult-to-find and/or access habitats.
 And with the increasing potential of vector-borne disease outbreaks from container mosquitoes threatening larger segments of our population, there’s never been a greater need for WALS to help public health professionals meet their Integrated Vector Management (IVM) goals.

 The WALS layered approach

-WALS’ solution for the management of vector populations is found at the intersection of three factors: 1) numerous, small, cryptic larval habitats, 2) container mosquito vectors and 3) application strategy.
+WALS’ solution for the management of vector populations is found at the intersection of three factors: 1) difficult-to-find and/or access larval mosquito habitats, 2) mosquito vectors and 3) application strategy.

-Container mosquito species can vector diseases such as Zika virus, West Nile virus, dengue fever, yellow fever, and chikungunya virus.
-Larvae of these vector populations often inhabit small containers and other “cryptic” habitats.
+Specifically, container mosquito species can vector diseases such as Zika virus, West Nile virus, dengue fever, yellow fever, and chikungunya virus.
+Larvae of these vector populations often inhabit small/cryptic containers and other difficult-to-find and/or access habitats.

-WALS can be applied in a variety of methods for specific container habitats (both artificial and natural containers): Backpack sprayers for targeted coverage of hot spots.
+WALS can be applied in a variety of methods for these types of habitats (both artificial and natural containers): Backpack sprayers for targeted coverage of hot spots.
 Vehicle mounted sprayers for wide-area coverage of specific blocks.
 And aerial application for rapid coverage of large blocks.

 Why it works

-Several characteristics uniquely position the WALS strategy to enhance IVM programs aimed at controlling container mosquitoes.
+Several characteristics uniquely position the WALS strategy to enhance IVM programs aimed at controlling mosquito larvae in these challenging habitats.
 As a biorational solution, programs can have peace-of-mind that these applications are non-toxic to humans, animals and other non-target organism populations (e.g. beneficial insects), yet meets the efficacy requirements required by public health organizations.